 See my guide on how to use an Instant Pot.

 This Poached Chicken is moist, tender and flavorful.
 Learn how to poach chicken breasts or thighs to make the best sliced or shredded chicken.
-Perfect for using in your favorite recipes that call for cooked chicken!
+Poached chicken is perfect for using in your favorite recipes that call for cooked chicken!

 Poaching chicken is an easy and healthy way to cook boneless, skinless chicken breasts.
 This cooking method also works well with boneless chicken thighs and bone-in chicken.

 The poached chicken can be sliced or shredded and served as is, but most often I poach chicken to use in recipes that call for cooked chicken.
 My favorite chicken recipes include Chicken Salad, Chicken Enchiladas and Chicken Taquitos.
-Poached chicken is also a delicious way to add extra protein to a green salad.
+Poached chicken is also a delicious way to add extra protein to a green salad or soup.

 Knowing how to poach chicken is a helpful kitchen skill to have.
 It’s up there on my go-to list of preferred methods to prepare chicken breasts, along with my recipes for Grilled Chicken, Baked Chicken Breast, Crockpot Shredded Chicken and Instant Pot Shredded Chicken.

 Adding a few flavor-packed ingredients to the poaching liquid will infuse the chicken with flavor as it cooks.
-Here are some suggestions.
-I usually choose a few that will complement the other flavors in the meal.
+One of my favorites is my easy chicken seasoning recipe or I choose a few ingredients from below that will complement the other flavors in the meal.
 I also recommend adding salt to the cooking liquid for maximum flavor.

-- Fresh herb sprigs.
+- Fresh herbs.
 Rosemary and thyme are two of my favorites.

 - Lemon slices.